 “Yes, the widow told me all about it.”

 “WELL, den!
 Warn’ dat de beatenes’ notion in de worl’?
 You jes’ take en look at it a minute.
 Dah’s de stump, dah—dat’s one er de women; heah’s you—dat’s de yuther one; I’s Sollermun; en dish yer dollar bill’s de chile.
 Bofe un you claims it.
 What does I do?
 Does I shin aroun’ mongs’ de neighbors en fine out which un you de bill DO b’long to, en han’ it over to de right one, all safe en soun’, de way dat anybody dat had any gumption would?
 No; I take en whack de bill in TWO, en give half un it to you, en de yuther half to de yuther woman.
 Dat’s de way Sollermun was gwyne to do wid de chile.
 Now I want to ast you: what’s de use er dat half a bill?—can’t buy noth’n wid it.
 En what use is a half a chile?
 I wouldn’ give a dern for a million un um.”

-With a bias toward anti-liberal arts, this is the very action that Bradbury warns us against.
-I can just imagine my current school board challenging the very list of books used often in my junior English classes.
+With a bias toward biblical adherence and being anti-liberal arts, Chasteen is the very person that Bradbury warns us against.
+I can just imagine his challenging the very list of books used often in my junior English classes.

 - Scarlet Letter for the out-of-wedlock child of a clergyman with a married woman.

 - Huck Finn for the language and that Solomon bit.